pojdulos/dpVision/README.md

 * The application currently compiles and runs only on Windows
 * Easy CMake-based configuration
-* Building with MinGW (projects for Netbeans and VS Code are included) and MSVC++ was tested.
+* Building with MinGW (dpVision.code-workspace file and VS Code configuration directory included) and MSVC++ was tested.

 ## prerequisites